 The Finance Committee has the responsibility for working with the Executive Director to create the upcoming fiscal year budget; presenting budget recommendations to the Board; monitoring implementation of the approved budget on a regular basis; recommending proposed budget revisions and appropriate policies for the management of the Charter school’s assets and annually monitors and reviews the work of external financial auditors.

 The Governance Committee assumes nominations, orientation and training of the Board members in accordance with the by-laws of the charter school.
 It is also responsible for established policies and practices by the Board of Directors.
+Ask to join group.

 The Strategic Planning Committee is responsible for developing a new Strategic Plan to focus on the continued emphasis upon improving learning and academic results at Sterling Montessori Academy.
 It is responsible for the development and achievement of a vision in alignment with the values and behaviors espoused by Maria Montessori.
 The Committee is also responsible for considering marketing and communications to the Sterling community at large.
+Ask to join group.

 The Communications Committee is commissioned by and responsible to the Board of Directors to assume the primary responsibility of facilitating clear and consistent means of communication throughout the school community.
 General systems of communication between the Board and the school community, between administration and staff, between administration and families, and between staff and family may all be monitored and considered by this committee.
 Annual staff surveys (typically sent out in February of each year) will be created, submitted, reviewed, and analyzed by the Communications Committee.
 A summary of the feedback received from the survey will be shared with the staff by a representative(s) of this committee.
 On occasion, this committee will also create, submit, and analyze responses from parent surveys.
+Ask to join group.

 The Policy committee is charged with creation, annual review, and updating (when needed) of the Sterling Montessori policies.
+Ask to join group.

 The Grievance Committee is reviewing and addressing formal grievances received from the Sterling Montessori community.
 If a grievance cannot be resolved through the administration level, the parent/guarding or employee may submit a formal grievance to the Board President for review by the LHU Grievance Committee.